About this Event

 The Institute for Legal Studies is pleased to be hosting the 7th Midwest Law and Society Retreat to be held at the University of Wisconsin in Madison on October 24-25, 2014.
 This biennial interdisciplinary retreat brings together faculty and graduate students from the region’s diverse social science and law programs for a weekend of intellectual exchange and community building.
 The 2014 Retreat will offer opportunities for participants to receive feedback on works-in-progress, discuss research methods and professional issues, and develop future projects with regional colleagues.
 Participants are encouraged to submit proposals on these topics or to just come to the Retreat to join in the discussion.

-Register by June 1st: To register to attend or submit a proposal, please complete the Registration Form.
+Registration: To register to attend or submit a proposal, please complete the Registration Form.
 On the form, please also indicate your interest in participating in Roundtable Discussions on research methods, professional development issues, or the field of socio-legal studies.

 To ensure that the Retreat remains informal and supportive, attendance will be limited to 75 people.
 Advance registration is required.